hidr/hystreet-marketing-live/_posts/2018-07-12-applicants-buy-houses-people-buy-people.md

 ---
 layout: post
 title:  "Applicants Buy Homes, But People Buy People"
 description: So, it’s been a while since we made a blog post, but now the torch has been passed to me!
-Quick intro: My name’s Josh...
+My name’s Josh...
 date:   2018-07-13 09:46:00 +0800
 author: Josh Brough
 ---